-Since a classical single-interval IET is a special case of the IRE concept, our algorithm may be applied to the former, and it is of interest to compare its outcome with the original construction by Veech.
-Such a comparison shows that the permutation (2.1) defined in~\cite{Veech82} in fact describes (in the special case of a single-interval IET) the dual permutation in our terms.
-And the vector of `heights' $h$ in~\cite{Veech82} is the same as our $\wect$.
-The main difference however lies in the following specific restriction imposed by Veech with no apparent reason.
-Saying it in our terms: for each cycle of the dual IRE this restriction requires {\em all} branching points belonging to intervals in that cycle to have {\em the same} coordinate, so that they are all glued together.
-(There is a second restriction, which is not that important: one of the branching points must have coordinate $x_{\alpha\be}$, where $\alpha$ is the label of the leftmost beginning segment of the IET.)
-This results, on the one hand, in that the number and multiplicities of branching points are uniquely determined by the IET's discrete component.
-On the other hand, this imposes restrictions on the vector of heights: in our construction, it can be any positive vector allowed by the dual scheme; while in~\cite{Veech82} there is always a smaller cone in $\R_+^d$ (described in Section~3 of~\cite{Veech82}), and if the vector of heights does not fit in it, then the rectangles cannot be glued in the way the author wants them to be glued.
+Since a classical single-segment IET is a partial case of an IRE, our algorithm can be applied towards a classical IET as well.
+It is interesting to compare results of our algorithm with classical construction of Veech.
+Such comparison shows that the permutation (2.1) defined in~\cite{Veech82} describes in fact the dual permutation in our terms, and the vector of height $h$ in~\cite{Veech82} corresponds to our vector of lengths $\wect$ for the dual IRE.
+However, there is a major difference regarding specific restrictions imposed by Veech to his construction with no explanation whatsoever.
+In our terms: it is required that all branching points in every cycle must have the same coordinate, i.e., be glued into a single point.
+(There is also a second restriction, but it is not that important: in the Veech's construction, one of the branching points must have coordinate $x_{\alpha\be},$ where $\alpha$ is the label of the leftmost beginning interval of the IET.)
+This unnatural restriction results, on the one hand, in that the number and multiplicity of singular points on the zippered rectangles surface is uniquely determined by the discrete component of the IET.
+On the other hand, such a restriction imposes corresponding restrictions on the vector of height: in our construction it can be any positive vector allowed by the dual scheme, while for Veech this vector must belong to certain narrowed cone in $\R_ + ^d$ (described in Sec.~3 of the paper~\cite{Veech82}), otherwise the rectangles cannot be zippered the way the author wants.